ktaranov/sqlserver-kit/SQL Server Name Convention and T-SQL Programming Style.md

  - Avoid ambiguous formats for date-only literals, use `CAST('yyyymmdd' AS DATE)` format
  - Avoid treating dates like strings and avoid calculations on the left-hand side of the `WHERE` clause.
 More details [here](https://sqlblog.org/2009/10/16/bad-habits-to-kick-mis-handling-date-range-queries)
  - Avoid using [hints](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql) except `OPTION(RECOMPILE)` if needed.
 More details [here](https://www.red-gate.com/hub/product-learning/sql-prompt/sql-prompt-code-analysis-a-hint-is-used-pe004-7)
+ - Avoid use of `SELECT…INTO` for production code, use instead `CREATE TABLE` + `INSERT INTO …` approach.
+More details [here](https://www.red-gate.com/hub/product-learning/sql-prompt/use-selectinto-statement)

 Example: